userzimmermann/python-modeled.netconf/README.md

-I decided to resemble the Turing Machine example from the **pyang** [tutorial](https://github.com/mbj4668/pyang/wiki/Tutorial)... a bit more simplified and with some little structural and naming changes... however... let's create a modeled Turing Machine (which really works):
+I decided to resemble the Turing Machine example from the **pyang** [tutorial](https://github.com/mbj4668/pyang/wiki/Tutorial)... a bit more simplified and with some little structural and naming changes... however... below is a modeled Turing Machine implementation: